sillsdev/ptx2pdf/docs/documentation/figures.md

 ### x-edgeadjust Attribute
  `x-edgeadjust` moves the image relative to the margin, like indentation does to text.
 As the same units are used, a figure with `x-edgeadjust="0.25"`and  `pgpos="hl"` will align with the left-hand edge of a paragraph with an indentation of 0.25.
 Negative numbers will cause the image to extend into the respective margin.
+Note that sidebars can be similarly adjusted via their `\FirstLineIndent` parameter

 ### x-xetex Attribute - Rotation control and PDF page selection
 #### Rotation